-So you weren’t invited to a wedding.
+So you’re not invited to the wedding.
 What happened?
 Do the bride and groom hate you?
 Are you not as close to them as you thought you were?
 WTF?!?

 Not necessarily.
 As my wife Lily and I learned when we got married a few years ago, there are many innocent reasons to leave people out of a wedding guest list.
 Sometimes it’s not even related to the un-invited person at all.
 To understand this better, let’s take a look at why you may not have gotten that wedding invitation.

-10 Innocent Reasons You’re Not on the Wedding Guest List
+10 Innocent Reasons You’re Not Invited to the Wedding

 Probably the most likely reason.
 The simple reality is that weddings are extremely expensive, with Business Insider reporting that the average US wedding costs around $33,000.
 Moreover, “[w]hile there’s a current trend in hosting fewer guests, the average cost per guest is increasing, due to couples wanting to create a unique and memorable experience for all those involved..”.